The Justice Files: Clearing their brother’s name

-SALT LAKE CITY (ABC4 Utah) – It took six-years but Chad Platt’s family feel they got justice for him.
+SALT LAKE CITY (ABC4) – It took six years but Chad Platt’s family feels they got justice for him.

 In May 2016, Platt’s life was shaken to the core by a knock on the door.